getGit789/resume-builder/README.md

 - **Database**: PostgreSQL (with mock implementation for development)
 - **Queue**: Bull (with mock implementation for development)
 - **Testing**: Playwright for end-to-end testing
+- **CI/CD**: GitHub Actions for continuous integration and deployment

 ## Getting Started